What makes a great BRAND?

 Great Brands are not Labels

 Creating innovative pipeline cultures thinking long-term make positions rather than short-term tactical single product successes.
-Labels focus on creating market winning season products, while great brands focus on the longterm innovation which shift the paradigm of the customer through the brand.
+Labels focus on creating market winning season products, they act as followers often being low-cost alternatives to the brand leaders in any sector.
+Brands focus on the longterm innovation which shift the paradigm of relationship with the customer through the brand.

 Great brands also develop their own uniqueness, not just the product or service but the whole package is how we do it around here.
 There needs to be not only consistency but the brand hand writing and value on how they do it.
 The best brands always develop singular simple signals for customers, cutting through jargon to create clarity without patronisation.